About Us/Acerca de nosotros

 LAPOP functions as a social science lab, directed by Elizabeth J. Zechmeister and Associate Director, Noam Lupu.
 The lab is hosted by Vanderbilt University in Nashville, Tennessee, USA.
 Within that space, a team of professional research staff, post-doctoral fellows, graduate students, undergraduate students, and faculty collaborate over projects.
 Through various collaborations and exchanges, these individuals work in consortium with a network of partners across the Americas, and beyond.

-The Latin American Public Opinion Project (LAPOP), directed by Mitchell A. Seligson, and initiated over two decades ago, is hosted by Vanderbilt University.
-LAPOP began with the study of democratic values in one country, Costa Rica, at a time when much of the rest of Latin America was caught in the grip of repressive regimes that widely prohibited studies of public opinion (and systematically violated human rights and civil liberties).
-Today, fortunately, such studies can be carried out openly and freely in virtually all countries in the region.
+LAPOP began with the pioneering efforts of Mitchell A. Seligson (LAPOP founder and currently Senior Advisor).
+Seligson initiated LAPOP with research on democratic values in Costa Rica, at a time when much of the rest of the Latin America and Caribbean (LAC) region was caught in the grip of repressive regimes that widely prohibited studies of public opinion (and systematically violated human rights and civil liberties).
+As the region democratized, Seligson – and, later, Zechmeister and Lupu – expanded LAPOP’s geographic reach while advancing innovations in survey methods.

 The AmericasBarometer is LAPOP’s best-known project.
 This study is the only scientifically rigorous comparative survey of democratic values and behaviors that covers all independent countries in North, Central, and South America, as well as a significant number of countries in the Caribbean.
 LAPOP’s work on the AmericasBarometer includes survey design, sample design, qualitative and iterative pre-testing of new modules, data auditing, and analysis and reporting.
 In 2018, LAPOP’s AmericasBarometer project was recognized with the Lijphart/Przeworski/Verba Data Set Award given by the Comparative Politics Section of the American Political Science Association.